cheynepierce/SalesforceStyleGuide/README.md

 If the field's purpose is not completely clear by the name, enter a description in the Help Text area.

-In cases where a field represents the same type of data as a field on a different object, use the same name whenever possible
+In cases where a field represents the same type of data as a field on a different object, use the same name whenever possible.
+Also, define the field in the same way: i.e., make sure text fields representing the same data have the same length, and make sure validation rules are the same.
+This is especially important when defining lead fields that will map upon conversion, to avoid truncating data.

 ```
 Bad: Object_1__c.Postal_Code__c, Object_2__c.Zip_Code__c